-With other countries and regions the EU will cooperate regionally or bilaterally as appropriate.
+16484/09 IB/id 7' DG H EN With other countries and regions the EU will cooperate regionally or bilaterally as appropriate.
 The dialogue with Latin-American and Caribbean countries, on migration, drugs trafficking, money laundering and other fields of mutual interest should be pursued within the regional framework (EU-LAC) and within the framework of the FATF.
-Work will have to continue with the Central Asian countries along the trafficking routes to Europe.
+The implementation of the Action Oriented Paper on drug trafficking will have to be pursued with Afghanistan, and work will have to continue with the Central Asian countries along the trafficking routes to Europe.
+As regards Afghanistan and Iraq, focus should be kept on effectively addressing the refugee situation through a comprehensive approach.